UniqueNetwork/marketplace-docker/README.md

 ## Step 1 - Create Escrow Account

 An escrow account is a substate address that manages the NFT and Kusama tokens put up for sale.
 The easiest way to create an address is to use the extension [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
 During the creation of the address, you will get 12-word mnemonic seed phrase, further called `ESCROW_SEED`.
-Do not share it with anybody because this phrase is all that’s needed to get access to the money and NFTs that are stored on this account.
+> :warning: Do not share it with anybody because this phrase is all that’s needed to get access to the money and NFTs that are stored on this account.

 ### Start Configuring